 The construction of body image begins in childhood, under the influence of multiple factors, such as the historical moment, the culture and society in which someone lives.
 The images, toys and body shapes that exist in society initiate the creation of this image.

-Body image is the representation of the body that each person builds in her mind, based on our particular perception.
+Body image is the representation of the body that each person builds in their mind, based on our particular perception.
 Body image will be part of the self-concept that, according to Burns (1990), is the set of perceptions, ideas or opinions that an individual has of himself; regardless of whether they are true or false, objective or subjective, these opinions allow us to describe ourselves.

 Building your body image includes three aspects: